cloudflare/cloudflare-docs/content/pages/configuration/serving-pages.md

 ## Asset retention

-We will insert assets into the cache on a per-data center basis.
+Cloudflare will insert assets into the cache on a per-data center basis.
 Assets have a time-to-live (TTL) of one week but can also disappear at any time.
 If you do a new deploy, the assets could exist in that data center up to one week.